DavidWells/davidwells.io-v1/content/blog/2019-06-04-snappy-deploys-with-netlify-cli.md

 ## But why?

-Well Timmy, not tiny change needs or deserves to be committed into `git` just to get back that **sweet, sweet deploy preview URL**.
+Well, Timmy, not every tiny change needs or deserves to be committed into `git` just to get back that **sweet, sweet deploy preview URL**.

 ## How